Hong Kong ex-publisher Jimmy Lai's sentence raises international concerns as China defends it

-HONG KONG (AP) — The sentencing on Monday of Hong Kong's onetime media magnate Jimmy Lai raised concerns from foreign governments and rights groups, but Chinese and Hong Kong authorities defended it, saying it reflected the spirit of the rule of law.
+HONG KONG (AP) — The sentencing on Monday of Hong Kong's onetime media magnate Jimmy Lai raised concerns from international governments and rights groups.
+Chinese and Hong Kong authorities defended it, saying it reflected the spirit of the rule of law.

 Lai, a 78-year-old prominent democracy advocate, was sentenced to 20 years in prison after being found guilty in December of conspiracy to collude with foreign forces and conspiring with others to publish seditious articles.
 His co-defendants, who entered guilty pleas to the collusion-related charge, received prison terms ranging between six years and three months, and 10 years.

-Some foreign governments and rights groups called for the release of Lai, a British citizen.
+Some foreign governments and rights groups condemned the sentencing and called for the release of Lai, a British citizen.
 But China's Foreign Ministry maintained that Lai is a Chinese citizen, and urged other countries to respect its sovereignty and the rule of law in Hong Kong.

 Here's what they said: